-Due to the coronavirus (COVID-19) pandemic, the Shadyside Presbyterian Church building and offices remain closed.
-The church staff members are working remotely from their homes.
-All services of worship, activities, and events will not meet in-person until further notice.
+Due to the COVID-19 pandemic, the Shadyside Presbyterian Church building and offices are open to members and visitors on a limited basis by appointment only.
+Large gatherings, including Sunday services of worship, will not meet in-person until further notice.

 While we cannot be together on-site for any activities, we are glad to share with you worship videos which will be made available at 11:00 a.m. on Sundays, so that you may join us remotely.
 You may access the video here on our website, from our YouTube channel, or from our Facebook page.
 Visit the live webcast page to access worship documents, including the bulletin, the sermon text, and the children’s bulletin in .pdf format.

 The Shadyside Presbyterian Church online worship archive also contains audio recordings of worship from previous years, which we encourage you to explore.
 We hope these archived resources will enhance your personal devotional time as we face an extended period of physical separation from our community of faith.

 We regret that we cannot gather in person for worship, but we hope you will gather with us in spirit.

 We thank you for your patience and understanding as we follow this challenging course of action, but one we know to be responsible and safer for our congregation and our community.